 The Australia Museum (AM) was founded in 1827 and is the nation’s first museum.
 It is internationally recognised as a natural science and culture institution focused on Australia and the Pacific.
 As custodian of more than 21.9 million objects and specimens, the AM is uniquely positioned to provide a greater understanding of the region through its scientific research, exhibitions and public and education programs.
 Through the Australian Museum Research Institute (AMRI), the AM also has a leading role in conserving Australia’s biodiversity through understanding the environmental impacts of climate change, potential biosecurity threats and invasive species.
 To find out more, visit: australianmuseum.net.au

-The Australian Fossil and Mineral Museum has reopened with appropriate social distancing and other entry conditions in place.
+The Australian Fossil and Mineral Museum is open 6 days with appropriate social distancing and other entry conditions in place.
 Please contact us to discuss group bookings as restrictions apply.
 In response to COVID19 restrictions, museum opening hours and entry conditions may change without notice.

 For more information Click Here